 - “9 More Ways to Fail With AI” by the Chief Data Officer at Abe.ai

-Full disclosure if you’re new to Lexalytics: we provide a business intelligence platform that uses AI and machine learning for natural language processing and text analytics.
-But the stories and the advice presented here are relevant for anyone involved in AI/machine learning.
+Full disclosure if you’re new to Lexalytics: we provide a software platform that uses AI and machine learning to help people analyze text documents, including tweets, reviews and contracts.
+But the stories and the advice presented here are relevant for anyone involved in AI/machine learning – and anyone else, really.